Archaeological Park of Dion: Churches

-The Episcopal Basilica
+The episcopal basilica

 At its last heyday, when the church appointed Dion to be the seat of a bishop, the basilica of the bishop was built in two phases of construction in the 4th and 5th centuries.
 It was a three-nave church with narthex.
 The remains of the walls are painted, the floor was mosaic.
 A smaller building, situated to the west of the church, served as a baptistery.
 An earthquake at the end of the fourth century destroyed the building.
 On its foundations a church was erected, in which the baptistery was integrated.
 The baptismal font had the shape of a Maltese cross.

-The Cemetery Church
+The cemetery church

 In the middle of the cemetery, a three-nave church was built at the beginning of the 5th century.
 The center ship had a mosaic floor; Narthex and side ships were covered with clay tiles.
 Under the floor of the church, graves were discovered.
 Later on, a grain store were added to the building and a vault where the church treasury was kept.